United Cultural Fund Grants

-The 2022 United Cultural Fund Grant process is closed.
-For more information, call the Broome County Arts Council 607-723-4620 or e-mail email@example.com
+The 2023 United Cultural Fund Grant process is now open.
+For more information, call the Broome County Arts Council 607-723-4620 or e-mail firstname.lastname@example.org

 All grant applications will be rated on the following criteria:

 QUALITY: Enhances the quality of the arts/cultural activities/arts appreciation.

 VARIETY: Promotes variety and/or growth in the arts and cultural activities in Broome County.

 IMPACT: Expands the public impact of the arts in Broome County.

 SERVICE: Serves and/or benefits Broome County and its residents.

 DIVERSE ACCESS: Enhances the accessibility of the arts and cultural activities to a broad and diverse audience.